Archives

 Do you have students interested in sports?
 Check out the Math City baseball project.
 What about baking?
 Take a look at the Math City bakery project.
 And don’t forget about the kids that like the outdoors.
 The Math City park project will peek their interest!

-These standards-based projects are aligned with grade-level standards and are available in 3rd, 4th, and 5th-grade math standards and are a great way to differentiate instruction in the classroom.
+These standards-based projects are aligned with grade-level standards and are available in 3rd, 4th, and 5th-grade math standards.
+They are a great way to differentiate instruction in the classroom.

 Use high interest math projects like the Math City Baseball team to differentiate instruction in the classroom